Slack doesn’t have a built-in poll command to launch polls.

 You can also select what day(s) to send out the poll, along with what time.

-When you get your poll results, you can view them in two different ways.
+After you publish your poll and start getting responses, you can view them in two different ways.

 First, you can view them directly in Slack.
 For example: